-8.4 Load Capacity
+8.3 Load Capacity

 The load mass capacity of the robot, including tool mass, is fixed for each robot type.
-Additionally, strictly observe the restrictions for load torque and load moment of inertia around each wrist axis (JT4, JT5, JT6) as shown below.
+Additionally, strictly observe the restrictions for load torque and load moment of inertia around each wrist axis (JT4, JT5, and JT6) as shown below.

 If a load above the specified range is applied to the robot, this can result in deteriorated operational functionality or service life.
-Load mass includes all tool masses such as any hands, tool changers, and spot weld guns.
+Load mass includes all tool masses such as any hands and tool changers.
 If an amount other than the rated load will be applied, consult with Kawasaki.